SethRobertson/GitBestPractices/index.md

 <a name="sausage" />
 ## On Sausage Making

-Some people like to hide the sausage making, or in other words pretend to the outside world that their commits sprung full-formed in utter perfection into their git repository.
+Some people like to hide the sausage making<a href="sausage_metaphor">
+¹</a>, or in other words pretend to the outside world that their commits sprung full-formed in utter perfection into their git repository.
 Certain large public projects demand this, others demand smushing all work into one large commit, and still others do not care.

 A good reason to hide the sausage making is if you feel you may be cherry-picking commits a lot (though this too is often a sign of bad